KonstantinGeorgiev0/BlazorDataInterview/README.md

 ## Getting started
 Run the command `dotnet build` to install all required packages.

-To start the web page, run `dotnet watch` to start the webpack dev server.
+To start the web page, go to folder `BlazorInterview` and run `dotnet watch` to start the webpack dev server.
 This server is reachable at `localhost:5157` and autoreloads any changes you make in the code.

+To test the project, go to folder `BlazorInterview.Tests` and run `dotnet test`.